How to protect your company in the event of a crisis

 How to manage a crisis in the post-crisis phase

-After a crisis, it's important to conduct a review of how the organization handled the situation.
-This review provides insight into the strengths and weaknesses in the organization, both in terms of the root cause and in terms of communication.
-If any shortcomings in the communication plan are identified, steps can be taken to optimize the strategy for future events, such as providing media training to employees or revising the entire communication plan.
+After a crisis, it's important to conduct a review of how the organisation handled the situation.
+This review provides insight into the strengths and weaknesses in the organisation, both in terms of the root cause and in terms of communication.
+If any shortcomings in the communication plan are identified, steps can be taken to optimise the strategy for future events, such as providing media training to employees or revising the entire communication plan.

 In the midst of busy work schedules, it can be tempting to push projects that are not immediate to a later date.
 However, this approach can lead to major problems in the event of a crisis.